Daily High to Daily Low: Is It Safe to Buy Park Hotels & Resorts Inc. (PK)?

-Park Hotels & Resorts Inc. (NYSE:PK) went down by -4.84% from its latest closing price compared to the recent 1-year high of $23.10.
-The company’s stock price has collected -10.33% of loss in the last five trading sessions.
+Park Hotels & Resorts Inc. (NYSE:PK) went up by 1.45% from its latest closing price compared to the recent 1-year high of $23.10.
+The company’s stock price has collected -6.76% of loss in the last five trading sessions.

 Is It Worth Investing in Park Hotels & Resorts Inc. (NYSE :PK) Right Now?